What do you do when you're working in Claude Code and feel like, "I want to take a quick look at or fix this file"?

 Integrating with the Mac Clipboard

-The default y and p only work with Neovim's internal registers.
-To exchange copy and paste with other Mac apps, add one line to init.vim.
+By default, y and p only work with Neovim's internal registers.
+If you want to exchange copy-and-paste data with other Mac apps, add one line to init.vim.

 set clipboard=unnamedplus

-This directly connects y / p / d to the Mac system clipboard.
-You can yank something in Neovim and paste it into another app with Command+V, or paste something copied in another app into Neovim with p.
+Now y / p / d are all directly linked to the Mac system clipboard.
+You can paste content yanked in Neovim into another app using Command+V, or conversely, paste content copied in another app into Neovim using p.

-If you'd rather not always sync with the clipboard and only want to use it when needed, you can specify it one-off with "+y (yank to system clipboard) or "+p (paste from system clipboard).
+If you want to use the clipboard integration only when needed rather than always, you can specify it individually by typing "+y (yank to system clipboard) or "+p (paste from system clipboard).

-Neovim has mouse operations enabled by default (mouse=nvi).
-In this state, dragging the mouse is treated as a Neovim Visual mode selection, not a terminal selection.
+Neovim has mouse operations enabled by default (the mouse=nvi setting).
+In this state, dragging the mouse is treated as a Visual Mode selection in Neovim rather than a terminal selection.

-Pressing Command+C here won't copy anything because there's no selection on the terminal side.
-Furthermore, if you accidentally press the c key, Neovim interprets it as "change (delete the selection and enter Insert mode)," which can cause the selection to disappear.
+If you press Command+C here, nothing will be copied because no selection exists on the terminal side.
+Furthermore, if you accidentally press the c key, Neovim interprets it as "change" (delete selection and enter Insert Mode), which could lead to the selection disappearing.

-In my early days, I couldn't shake the habit of "mouse select → Command+C" and accidentally deleted my selection several times.
-But don't worry—you get used to it quickly.
-And even if it happens, you can press Esc to return to Normal mode and then u to undo (u is undo, Ctrl+r is redo—think of them as the equivalent of Mac's Command+Z / Command+Shift+Z).
+In the beginning, I couldn't break the habit of "Select with mouse → Command+C" and accidentally deleted my selection several times.
+But don't worry, you'll get used to it quickly.
+Even if you mess up, you can return to Normal Mode with Esc and press u to undo (u is undo, Ctrl+r is redo.
+Think of it as the equivalent of Command+Z / Command+Shift+Z on Mac).

-Actually, the easiest approach is to leave the mouse setting as mouse=nvi and rely on Vim-style copy and paste (y / d / p).
-This is where I've settled as well.
+Actually, it's easiest to leave the mouse setting as mouse=nvi and rely on the Vim style (y / d / p) for copy and paste.
+This is the method I settled on.

-If You Really Want to Use Command+C: Modifier Key + Drag
+If You Absolutely Want to Use Command+C: Modifier Key + Drag

-If you don't want to switch to keyboard operations and want to stick with Command+C, holding a modifier key while dragging makes it a terminal-side selection, allowing you to copy with Command+C.
+If you don't want to switch to keyboard operations and want to stick with Command+C, dragging while holding a modifier key will perform a terminal-side selection, allowing you to copy with Command+C.

-If You Want to Disable Mouse Operations Entirely: set mouse=
+If You Want to Turn Off Mouse Operations Entirely: set mouse=

 set mouse=

-All mouse operations become the terminal's responsibility, so drag-to-select followed by Command+C works normally.
-However, you also lose the ability to position the cursor by clicking, which makes editing a bit less convenient.
+All mouse operations will fall under the terminal's jurisdiction, so Command+C after dragging to select will work normally.
+However, you won't be able to place the cursor with a mouse click, which makes editing slightly less convenient.

-You can use whichever method fits the situation.
+You can use different methods depending on the situation.

-While in Insert modeCommand+V (via terminal paste function)
+While in Insert ModeCommand+V (via terminal's paste function)

 set mouse=nvi